Symbian9/qmapshack-doc-wiki/DocGisItemsRte.md

 Replace the "*" with a name of the database, e.g. "Europe" or "North_America".
 This will be the name displayed on the GUI.
 The "_" will be replaced by " ".

+To create a database you need planetsplitter from the Routino package.
+Currently this is installed with the QMapShack installation.
+Please refer to the [online documentation](http://routino.org/documentation/usage.html) on how to use planetsplitter.

+There is a ready to use collection of database files for [download](https://jeepxj.de/pub/routino/).
+You have to unpack the files into a directory and setup the path in QMapShacks Routino setup.